AdaCore/ada-spark-rfcs/considered/possibly_not_returning.rst

      Annotate => (GNATprove, Possibly_Not_Returning);

-Such a procedure would be allowed to call a procedure marked ``No_Return``, and GNATprove would handle correctly the possibility of non-returning in flow analysis and in proof.
+Such a procedure would be allowed to call a procedure marked ``No_Return``, and GNATprove would handle correctly the possibility of nonreturning in flow analysis and in proof.

 Motivation